-What happens if I would like to transfer an existing RESP account in order to be able to invest with Alta West?
+What happens if I would like to transfer an existing RESP account in order to be able to invest with Alta West Capital?

-Contact the Investor Relations team at AWC and they will assist you in the completion of the necessary paperwork.
+Contact the Investor Relations team at AWC and they will assist you in the completion of the paperwork.
 Please note grants other than the CESG and ACES grant are not able to be transferred.
-These non-transferrable grants would be ones based on a lower income qualification.
+This should be factored in when making a decision on transferring the account.